Purified vs Filtered Water: The 2023 Definitive Comparison

 Eliminates contaminants of all sizes

-A purification system, on the other hand, can usually target even the smallest impurities, like bacteria and viruses, as part of the purification process.
-If you’re looking for a system that can remove pathogens, water purification is a sound option.
+Water purification systems target even the smallest impurities, like bacteria and viruses.
+If you’re looking for a system that can remove pathogens, microplastics, and other tiny contaminants, water purification is a sound option.

 Costlier option

-When comparing filtered vs purified, water from a purification system is generally the more expensive alternative.
+When comparing filtered vs purified water, water from a purification system is generally the more expensive alternative.
+That’s because you can enjoy the benefits of comprehensively purified water that’s almost guaranteed to be contaminant-free.

 Demineralizes water

-Not only does water purification remove the dangerous or unhealthy impurities; it also removes the impurities that are safe to drink and actually important for our health, like calcium and magnesium.
+Water purification doesn’t only remove the bad stuff – it also removes the impurities that are safe to drink and important for our health, like calcium and magnesium.

 Filtered water is tap water that has passed through one or several filtration stages.